 A EUROPEAN VISION

-TOWARDS GREEN, INCLUSIVE AND ATTRACTIVE CITIESWhy use rfsc?
+TOWARDS JUST, GREEN AND PRODUCTIVE CITIESWhy use rfsc?

 A web application to guide cities

 YOU ARE AN URBAN PLANNER, A CITY LEADER,

 RFSC offers the choice between several European and global frameworks in favour of integrated and sustainable urban development